katherine-huang/personal_web/content/authors/admin/_index.md

 Hi!
 I am Xiaoshan Huang.
 I was born in [Shenzhen](https://en.wikipedia.org/wiki/Shenzhen) , China.
 I have a background of Educational Psychology, and I am currently a Ph.D. student in Learning Sciences at McGill University.
 I work with [Dr. Susanne Lajoie](https://www.chairs-chaires.gc.ca/chairholders-titulaires/profile-eng.aspx?profileId=2821) (Canada Research Chair, Tier 1).
-My research work focuses on the cognitive and affective experience in technology-rich contexts, from the perspectives of teachers, and students.
+My research work focuses on learners' cognitive and affective experience in technology-rich contexts and teachers' mental well-beings and coping strategies in online contexts.
 I am also interested in investigating learners' social-emotional interactions and emotion regulation in collaborative learning, within the contexts of authentic learning.
 I am committed to using advanced technologies to benefit learners' social emotional interactions and aid collaborators' decision-making in problem-solving tasks.